Tailed Radio Galaxies from the TIFR GMRT Sky Survey: Results

-We found associated known clusters or groups for 103 tailed radio galaxies from our WATs and NATs sample (out of 268 total).
-The details of associated clusters for WATs and NATs presented in the current paper are listed in table 3 and table 4.
-In columns (1) and (2), the catalogue number and cluster identification name are given.
-In columns (3) and (4) the name of the catalogue where the cluster is named and the redshift of the galaxy cluster is given.
-Column (5) and (6) contains the comoving distance ($D_{c}$) in Mpc and angular separation (in ars) between the centre of associated cluster and galaxy centre.
-Column (7) indicates the linear distance of the host galaxy from the galaxy cluster centre.
+In the Universe, clusters are the greatest gravitationally bound structures \citep{We12}.
+Clusters give an ideal tool for cosmologists to understand the composition and evolution of the structures of the Universe \citep{Al11, Wet12}.
+They provide strong proof for the appearance of large amounts (80 per cent) of dark matter \citep{We12}.
+They are created around dark matter concentrations when two cosmic objects (sheets and filaments) are intersected.
+Understanding clusters is very helpful for tracing the large-scale structure of the Universe \citep{Pr88, Hi91, Wo00, Be07, Ta08}.
+We associate our tailed radio galaxy sample with cluster catalogues from the literature that covers the TGSS field.
+These clusters have been detected using various methods, including optical, IR, X-ray, and SZ observations.
+The cluster catalogues used are listed in Table \ref{tab:wat-cluster} and Table \ref{tab:nat-cluster}.
+Using only the 107 WATs and NATs candidate sources with redshifts, we performed a three-dimensional cross-match with the known clusters across the field using a search radius of 2 Mpc.
+The distance is computed using the source redshift.
+We assume that tailed-radio galaxies and clusters of galaxies are associated if $\Delta z= \mid z-z_{spec} \mid \le 0.005$, where $z_{spec}$ is the spectroscopic redshift of galaxy cluster \citep{Mo93, Ek04, Be06}.
+We found associated known clusters or groups for 120 tailed radio galaxies from our WATs and NATs sample (out of 264 total).
+The details of associated clusters for WATs and NATs presented in the current paper are listed in Table \ref{tab:wat-cluster} and Table \ref{tab:nat-cluster}.
+In columns (1) and (2), the catalogue number and galaxy cluster identification name are given.
+In columns (3) and (4) the name of the catalogue where the cluster is named and the redshift of the cluster is given.
+Column (5) and (6) contains the comoving distance ($D_{c}$) in Mpc at sources redshift and angular separation (in ars) between the centre of the associated cluster and galaxy centre.
+Column (7) indicates the linear distance of the host galaxy from the cluster centre.
 In column (8), the BCG r band magnitude $m_{r}$ is shown.
-In column (9) and (10), cluster radius ($r_{200}$) and cluster richness ($R_{L}$) is shown.
-In column (11), the number of member galaxy candidates ($N_{200}$) within $r_{200}$ is shown and in column (12), the mass of the cluster within $r_{200}$ ($M_{200}$) is presented.
-The cluster density is presented in column (13).
-We also found that for 65 head tailed sources in our sample, the distances between two sources is less than 500 kpc.
-Search for a new cluster of galaxies is encouraged near these WATs and NATs when no associated cluster is identified.
+In column (9) and (10), cluster radius ($r_{500}$) and cluster richness ($R_{L}$) is shown.
+In column (11), the number of member galaxy candidates ($N_{500}$) within $r_{500}$ is shown and in column (12), the mass of the cluster within $r_{500}$ ($M_{500}$) is presented.
+The cluster density ($\rho_{co}$) is presented in column (13).
+For a homogeneous study, various parameters ($m_{r}$, $r_{200}$, $N_{500}$, and $R_{L}$) of clusters in Table \ref{tab:wat-cluster} and Table \ref{tab:nat-cluster} are collected from \cite{We12, We15}.
+We calculate the optical mass $M_{500}$ and cluster density $\rho_{co}$ using these parameters.
+We also found that for 65 tailed-radio sources in our sample, the distance between two sources is less than 500 kpc.
+Search for a new cluster of galaxies is encouraged near these WATs and NATs when no associated cluster has been identified.